The Global Development Institute at The University of Manchester: Where critical thinking meets social justice.

 The latest news and press releases from Global Development Institute.

-GDI is made up of 45 academics, up to 100 PhD students and a network of associates from around the world.
+GDI comprises over 60 academics, over 100 PhD students and a network of associates from around the world.

 Vision and priorities